SOUTH AFRICA SAFARI HIGHLIGHTS

 Road trip down the famed Garden Route

 The “Big Five” are readily encountered.
 The celebrated Sabi Sand is justly famous for its Leopards – these usually elusive felines are almost guaranteed here.
-Although not technically part of the Kruger, the Sabi Sand shares an unfenced border with the national park, ensuring that wildlife can roam freely between the two reserves.
+Although not technically part of the Kruger, the Sabi Sand shares an unfenced border with the national park.

 We highly recommend including our home city of Cape Town, where Table Mountain provides a spectacular backdrop.
 This is widely considered one of the world’s most beautiful cities and we definitely agree!
 The unrivaled natural beauty is complemented by fine wine, excellent cuisine and a cosmopolitan city vibe.

 Tswalu Kalahari Game Reserve, South Africa’s largest privately owned reserve, is in the heart of the Kalahari Desert.
-Tswalu represents the best place in the country to locate Aardvaark.
+Tswalu represents the best place in the country to locate both Aardvark and Pangolin.
 Up close and personal Meerkats are a highlight.
-A fantastic location for African horseback safaris.
+Tswalu is a LONG RUN member, demonstrating their strong vision of conservation and restoration.

 At Phinda you will experience a prime “Big Five” wilderness within the heart of Zululand, with opportunities to track Rhino, enjoy breeding herds of Elephant in forests of Fever trees.
 Having reintroduced cheetah to the area after an absence of over 50 years, Phinda has quickly established a reputation as one of the best places to view and photograph these rare cats.